sagemath/trac_to_gh/Issue 4547.md

 # Issue 4547: The Sage Notebook doesn't specify the Content-Type header in its responses

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4547

 Original creator: mhansen